Avenir-lang/Avenir/docs/engine/types.md

 - Structs require identical names (nominal).
 - Interfaces require a full method match (structural).

-Note: the compiler only emits `OpMakeSome` for explicit `some(...)` literals.
+Note: the compiler emits `OpMakeSome` for explicit `some(...)` literals and for successful optional-chaining non-none paths (`?.`).

-Optional promotion is a type rule; there is no implicit runtime wrapping beyond explicit `some`.
+Optional promotion remains a type rule; plain assignment to `T?` does not imply general-purpose runtime wrapping for arbitrary expressions.

 ## Operators